defrijay/Ride-Hailing-App-Loyalty-Program/README.md

 ### 1. Hibernating dominates the user base — not a small segment
 ![rfm](outputs/figures/rfm.png)
 > The **Hibernating** segment is the **largest** group at **38.9%** of total users (rule-based RFM), far exceeding the initial design of 20%.
 This indicates that the majority of the user base is already inactive and requires an immediate win-back strategy, not just maintenance.
->
-> *(Note: segment distribution here comes from rule-based RFM scoring applied to the full dataset, not the ground truth design labels.
-The distributional shift is caused by dynamic quartile scoring — see Dataset section.)*

 ### 2. Churn rate is highly skewed across segments
 ![shap_summary](outputs/figures/summary_segments.png)